ucsb-cs56-webapps/ucsb-cs56-kitchen/README.md

 * We started with this repo: <https://github.com/pconrad-webapps/spring-boot-minimal-demo>

-* We then tried to add only the minimum essentials to be able to work with Freemarker templates, plus Bootstrap for common navigation.
+* We then tried to add only the minimum essentials to be able to work with Freemarker templates

 We relied on this tutorial for information about Freemarker: